jtonglet/jtonglet.github.io/_blog/2026-09-10-misleading-chart-acl.md

 We scrape a random sample of the ACL Anthology corresponding to the ACL and EMNLP conferences of 2022-2025.
 We use pymupdf to extract figures from the papers.
 We conduct two rounds of automated labeling with Gemini-3.5-Flash.
 (1) Removing all figures that are not charts (e.g., prompts, methodology diagrams, ...).
 (2) Detecting whether the chart is misleading, and which misleaders affect it.
+We use the taxonomy of 12 design misleaders from [1].
 All charts flagged as misleading were manually validated afterward, yielding a final set of 261 papers containing 825 charts of which 91 are misleading.

 ### References